 On Saturday, November 16, 2019, Viking Wind participated in a major event in Karachi, Pakistan.
 The main purpose was to promote trade between Denmark and Pakistan.

 The main purpose of the event was to present the best of Denmark to stakeholders from businesses and the public sector in Pakistan, to improve the commerce between Denmark and Pakistan.

 The event had gathered several Danish companies which by a stand at the fair, had the opportunity to further introduce their company and what they had to offer the Pakistani stakeholders.

-Among the companies represented were prominent businesses as Vestas, Maersk and Novo Nordic – and also Viking Wind, which stand at the fair was ably led by Pia Jakobsen, Sales & Projects.
+Among the companies represented were prominent businesses as Vestas, Maersk, and Novo Nordic – and also Viking Wind, which stands at the fair was ably led by Pia Jakobsen, Sales & Projects.